dmbdesignpdx/flexr/Readme.md

 # Flexr Grid

 Flexr is a responsive grid for those who just want a grid.
-Flexr features two types of column-collapsing: Expanding and Shrinking.
+It features two types of column-collapsing: Expanding and Shrinking.

 ## First Thing's First